alcesleo/printy/README.md

 Recursively concatenates files in directory to indented markdown code-blocks, with filenames as headers.

-If you want to print a bunch of code out on paper - this is the tool for you!
+**If you want to print a bunch of code out on paper - this is the tool for you!**

 ## Installation

-Requires python3 and docopt to be installed, the file is self contained so just drop it somewhere.
+Requires **python3** and docopt to be installed, the file is self contained so just drop it somewhere.

-    # using python3
     pip install docopt

+    # make it executable
+    chmod +x printy.py

 ## Usage